volzotan/CompressorCam/docs/buyersguide.md

 Same shop as the Pi Zero.

 ### C-Mount or CS-Mount Lens

+The Rasberry Pi Camera Module does support C and CS-Mount lenses.
+Any non-motorized lens will work as long as it fits the enclosure.
+The physical length of the lens (not the focal length, but how long the barrel of the lens actually is) should not exceed 35mm.
+The official 6mm wide-angle sold alongside the Camera Module is quite large but does fit nicely.
+If you are not sure which lens to buy, the 6mm is not a bad option (it is not very wide-angle, though).

 I did a comparison of several wide angle lenses [here](http://volzo.de/posts/raspberry-wide-angle-lenses).
 I recommend purchasing the unbranded 3.2mm wide angle lens for really wide shots (what you usually want for solargraphy).
 However, buying the official 6mm lens is not a bad choice either.